 It has taken a while for technology to infiltrate the construction industry, however technological advancements are now commonplace.
+Nowadays construction is much more tech intensive.

 As the world becomes smaller due to the internet and more effective communication systems, property investors are now able to develop projects on a global scale.
 In previous years this was a little risky due to the inability to visualize the project in real time.